 It’s been a while since I’ve written a beauty post but life in lockdown has made me realise how scaled down my grooming routine has become.
 Although I am looking forward to feeling glamourous again one day, I have been really enjoying giving my hair, skin and nails a break.

 Before lockdown, I didn’t have the time or patience to let my hair dry naturally.
 But since lockdown, I haven’t picked up my hairdryer or curling tong once.
 To be honest, I keep my hair in good condition anyway so I haven’t noticed a huge difference but it’s been nice to avoid unnecessary heat.
-Luckily my hair is pretty much it’s natural colour at the moment so I don’t have a problem with roots – I feel for those who do!
+Luckily my hair is pretty much it’s natural colour at the moment so I don’t have a major problem with roots – I feel for those who do!
 I can’t wait for a good cut though.